conduktor/conduktor-docs/docs/platform/navigation/settings/integrations.md

 ## Configuring integrations

-Conduktor Console can integrate with Slack, MS Teams and any system that receives webhooks.
+Conduktor Console can integrate with Slack, MS Teams, email, and any system that receives webhooks.

 Enabling the **Slack** integration requires creating a Slack application, installing this to your Slack workspace, inviting your app to the channel and adding the application token to Conduktor.